ehrbase/documentation/source/09_flat/00_description/index.rst

 RM-Attributes
 --------------
 Some attributes are not defended by the template but by the RM-Model.
-If those are optional there are not part of the `Web-template`_ and are selected by "_attributeName"
+If those are optional there are not part of the `Web-Template`_ and are selected by "_attributeName"

 .. code-block:: json